AceMoney Personal Finance Software Review

 Budgets and Spending Categories

-The budget tool is incorporated with the category list, which is a simple, sensible way of managing a budget plan.
+The budget tool is incorporated into the category list, which is a simple, sensible way of managing a budget plan.
 Adding a spending category is easy, but when creating subcategories, there is no drop-down list to select the primary category from so if you need to create multiple subcategories, you'll need to retype the category name each time.
 If you have any typing errors when entering the primary category for subcategories, you can always edit them.

 The investment support in AceMoney includes some basic graphs, a list of investment transactions and a list of portfolio holdings with the total value and overall loss or gain.
 There's enough there to keep an eye on your investments, so you'll have to use stock analysis software if you want more advanced portfolio support.